evhub/coconut/DOCS.md

 - `3.12` (will work on any Python `>= 3.12`), and
 - `sys` (chooses the target corresponding to the current Python version).

-_Note: Periods are ignored in target specifications, such that the target `27` is equivalent to the target `2.7`._
+_Note: Periods are optional in target specifications, such that the target `27` is equivalent to the target `2.7`._

 #### `strict` Mode